billster45/ScienceCritAI/README.md

 [↑ Back to top](#sciencecritai)

 ### [The Essential Medicinal Chemistry of Curcumin](https://billster45.github.io/ScienceCritAI/turmeric_review_summary_20251024_194124.html)
 **Why read this:** This paper provides a critical evaluation of curcumin, a compound often touted for its therapeutic potential, revealing significant issues with its chemical stability and bioavailability that undermine its viability as a drug candidate.
-By synthesizing extensive data from various studies, the authors convincingly argue that the observed biological activities of curcumin are likely due to assay interference rather than genuine therapeutic effects, making it essential reading for researchers in medicinal chemistry and pharmacology.
+By synthesizing extensive data from various studies, the authors convincingly argue that the previously reported biological activities of curcumin may be misleading, making this review essential for researchers in drug discovery and medicinal chemistry.

 **Date:** 2025-10-24
 **Journal:** Journal of Medicinal Chemistry